subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 Both our brains and the latest generation of ANNs seem to be doing similar things, but efforts to find ANN type mechanisms in the brain have not yielded much success so far.
 The brain itself has billions of neurons with trillions of connections between them, which is collectively referred to as the connectome.
 There are efforts underway to map the connectome to see whether it can offer some insight, but given the enormity of the task, the progress has been very slow.
 There has been one significant success though: Around 1960 the neuroscientists Hubel and Wiesel were able to map the circuitry that led from a cat's eye to its neural cortex, and twenty years later this work served as the inspiration for the design of convolutional neural networks or CNNs.
 However no such neural structures have been found that are similar to the transformer architecture, and nor is there any evidence that the brain uses a backprop like algorithm for training its neurons.

 In my opinion looking for signs of transformers or backprop in the brain is probably not the right way to approach the problem.
 It is more likely that the brain operates using EBM principles since these are firmly grounded on the physics of how a large number of nodes can interact with one another and create emergent behaviors (for more information on this topic please see Karl Friston's work on the [Free Energy Principle](https://www.fil.ion.ucl.ac.uk/~karl/NRN.pdf)).
-The interconnect topology between neurons is exteremely complex and it is quite likely that its explanation will lie outside human comprehension for the forseable future.
-However EBM theory tells us that what is important is not the interconnect toplogy, but the resulting energy function that results from the interactions.
+The interconnect topology between neurons is extremely complex and it is quite likely that its explanation will lie outside human comprehension for the forseeable future.
+However EBM theory tells us that what is important is not the interconnect topology, but the resulting energy function that results from the interactions.
 Indeed the properties of the energy function determine the information stored in the EBM and how it can retrieved.
 So perhaps this provides a clue that instead of trying to exactly map the connectome, we should be studying the brain at the level of its energy function instead.
 Even more interesting is the speculation that transformers don't serve as a model for the connectome, but instead are really models for the energy function that emerges from the connectome.

 But what about training, since there is no evidence of backprop in the brain?
 It is quite likely that training happens using a sampling type of algorithm of the type that EBMs use.
 These algorithms can be connected back to the synaptic learning rule that McCulloch and Pitts proposed back in the 1940s.
 If this indeed were to be the case, this would also explain why our brains are much more energy efficient than the current generation of ANNs, since thermodynamic based sampling can exploit the physics of the substrate, and thus can be faster as well as energy efficient.